 St Mary Magdalen Church on Bermondsey Street

 My partner and I deliberated about moving to a house in Crouch End or possibly Muswell Hill but couldn’t make a firm decision.
-After I was invited to review the new Ivy Restaurant at Tower Bridge, I took my partner on a tour of Bermondsey Street.
-This is one of my favourite streets in the whole of London which is located a short walk from London Bridge Station and The Shard.
+After being invited to review the new Ivy Restaurant at Tower Bridge, I took my partner on a tour of Bermondsey Street.
+It is one of my favourite streets in the whole of London, which is a short walk from London Bridge Station and The Shard.
 It has an abundance of independent shops and restaurants, little parks and even a church.
-It’s totally cute and adorable, a little haven in the midst of a busy part of the city.
+It’s charming and adorable, a little haven amid a busy part of the city.

 Pizzaro Restaurant on Bermondsey Street

 After our visit to Bermondsey Street, we both decided that this was where we wanted to live.
 That narrowed our search down which made moving so much easier.
 Within six months we had sold the property in Finsbury Park and were living in a converted warehouse just around the corner from The Shard.

 Because we’d settled on Bermondsey Street, the housing stock is predominantly warehouse building conversions.
 The area was historically known for its leather making tanneries.
 Today, those beautiful buildings are fabulous flats.
 We decided that perhaps a two-bedroom, two-bathroom apartment would be a better choice for us than an entire house.
 It did mean saying goodbye to a gorgeous garden, but because we walk a lot, that was okay.